 This is used to apply for permits, for work in the waters of the United States (including wetlands) within Virginia.
-Such work may include (but not limited to) construction, dredging, filling, or excavation in the waters or in wetlands.
+Such work may include (but not limited to) construction, dredging, filling, excavation or crossings in waters or wetlands.

 - 13.1.1.1.
-These applications are used to apply for permits from the Norfolk District Army Corps of Engineers, the Virginia Marine Resources Commission (VMRC), the Virginia Department of Environmental Quality (DEQ), and the Newport News local Wetlands Board.
-The JPA process and JPA forms are used by the USACE, the Virginia Marine Resources Commission (VMRC), the Virginia Department of Environmental Quality (DEQ), and the Newport News Wetlands Board for permitting purposes involving water, wetlands, and/or dune/beach resources, including, but not limited to, construction, dredging, filling, or excavation.
-Allow at least 90 days for the acquisition of a wetlands permit; however, it may require more time depending on the scope of the action. - 13.1.1.2.
-The contractor shall submit draft JPA (with all required supporting documentation) to 733 CES/CEIE for review and record.
-CEIE shall obtain the CES Director's signature on the JPA. - 13.1.1.3.
-All wetlands permitting requirements shall be completed prior to the start of construction activities which will affect the waters of the United States. - 13.1.1.4.
-Contracts, specifications and bid documents/advertisements should clearly indicate that it is the general contractor's responsibility to determine and verify the presence and location of jurisdictional wetlands, prepare joint permit applications and other documents for the 733 CES. - 13.1.1.5.
-Contractors and Federal Government representatives must make themselves aware of all specific conditions associated with the approved permit.
-Therefore, the approved permit must be read by both Contractor and Federal Government representatives.
-Please note the majority of permits approved will have conditions specific to the permitted project and such conditions must be adhered to.
-For example: a condition may require photos taken during specific phases of the project and meet certain reporting requirements by deadlines, and submitted to a regulatory agency for review.
+There are 2 types of JPAs that can be submitted to the Virginia Marine Resource Commission (VMRC) for construction, dredging, filing, excavation, and crossings of wetlands.
+The Tidewater JPA may be used for most activities occurring within the tidewater area of Virginia and must include Endangered Species Act and Essential Fish Habitat effect determinations completed by the contractor.
+The Standard JPA must be used for any activity requiring dredging or excavation of wetlands.
+All JPAs are submitted to VMRC who distributes them to the other regulatory agencies.
+Allow at least 90 days for the acquisition of a wetlands permit. - 13.1.1.2.
+The contractor shall submit draft JPA (with all required supporting documentation) to the Natural Resources Program Manager for review and CES Director's signature on the JPA. - 13.1.1.3.
+All wetlands permitting requirements shall be completed prior to the start of construction activities with application and permit fees paid by the contractor. - 13.1.1.4.
+Contracts, specifications and bid documents/advertisements will clearly indicate that it is the Contractor's responsibility to determine and verify the presence and location of jurisdictional wetlands, prepare joint permit applications, obtain permits, and perform necessary consultations on behalf of 733 CES. - 13.1.1.5.
+The approved permit must be read by both Contractor and Federal Government representatives.
+The majority of permits approved will have conditions specific to the permitted project and such conditions must be adhered to.